Tech Support

 Something was missing.
 Something human.

 When I started training the more junior members of my team, I reflected how I was feeling as often as I could, and I asked them to do the same.
 The effects were immediate and astonishing.
 They relaxed, opened up, were friendlier and more personable with me and with the responses they were sending to customers.
 Consequently, customers relaxed with them, opened up, and communicated better.
 All of this allowed them to create better solutions in less time than before.
+All the agents I’ve mentored over the years have gone on to earn promotions and are still with the company, in some cases years after we stopped working together.

 I never imagined tech support would be my passion.
 It’s just something I did for 20 years—and got really good at.